novwaul/SR3/README.md

 <p> The UNet structure is almost same as the vanilla DDPM, except that self-attention is performed at the last depth and the depth right before the last depth, group normalization is performed on total 8 groups instead of 32 groups, and the linear scale of embedding generation module is replaced from 10,000 to 5,000.
 As mentioned in the paper, gamma value is sampled between two alpha values at t-1 and t with a unifrom probability distribution, and the square rooted value of gamma is directly inserted to the embedding generation module.</p>

 [2025.02.18 edit]
-The below results were measured without self-attention due to the typo in the self-attention block.
+The below results were measured without self-attention due to a typo in the self-attention block.
 The typo is now fixed.

 ## Result